Source-Optimal Training is Transfer-Suboptimal: Mathematical Results

 As a corollary, in the ridgeless limit we consider when $X_i$ is taken to be isotropic and Gaussian so that the Wishart formulas apply exactly:

 \begin{cor} In the finite case, if $\Sigma_i = I$ and $\lambda_1 = \lambda_0 = 0$ and $X_i$ is taken to be Gaussian, then $R^{TL}(0) < R^{S}(0)$ if and only if:

 \end{cor}

 A noteable feature of the isotropic ridgeless boundary is its complete independence from $n_1$ and $\sigma_1$: the transfer decision depends only on task alignment $\braket{w_0, w_1}$ and source characteristics $(||w_0||, \sigma_0, n_0, p)$.
-This independence has surprising practical implications: if transfer outperforms training from scratch with 10 target samples, it remains beneficial with 1,000 samples.
-Conversely, if tasks are misaligned enough that transfer fails with limited data, collecting more target data will not remedy the situation, only improving task alignment or source model quality will help.
+If transfer outperforms training from scratch with 10 target samples, it also outperforms training from scratch with 10{,}000 target samples (and the same statement holds across target noise levels).
+Collecting more target data does not change whether transfer helps in this isotropic regime; only task alignment and source-side quality matter.

 We also observe here that the transfer region monotonically shrinks as $\sigma_0$ grows.
 Thus, in order to maximize the potential transfer benefit it is essential to ensure source task noise is as small as possible.